-That means that our worship is about Jesus.
-That's the point.
+Our worship is about Jesus.
 All that we do is meant to make much of Jesus.
-Everything that you read below points to him.
+Everything that you read below is meant to point to him.

 Being known by God and knowing him is what we were created for.
 This is worship.
 It is where we are most ourselves.
 So, we're invited by God to bring all that we are -- our doubts, joys, sorrows, the whole of our lives -- as an offering of praise and thanksgiving to him.